“Go to school, get a good job, and make a lot of money.”

-On February of 2008, my next amazing thing happened.
+On February of 2008, something even more amazing happened.
 I launched my first business as a designer.
-By now, I was already taking on a few projects while juggling my workload as a college student.
+By now, I was already taking on a few projects while juggling my classes as a college student.
 I created a simple business plan, I set my hourly rate, and I drafted a list of services I would offer.
 I was officially in business.
 I was living my dream.
 I spent the last years of college building a business rather than looking for a degree to be my ticket to success.
 I created my own success.
 I was doing what I loved.
 My time was spent planning, strategizing, and solving problems.
 This became my fun.
 I was not only designing for other people, I was designing the life I wanted.
 A life that was independent; free.
-It was during these years that I learned what I valued, what I’m passionate about, and what I want to do.
+It was during these years that I learned what I valued, what I was passionate about, and what I wanted to do.
 While my friends and peers were working jobs they hated and taking classes in majors they had no interest in, I was leveraging my skills and resources to create my own success.
-Georgia State University became my training ground where I used every class project and networking opportunity to showcase my work, my skills, and my ideas.
+Georgia State University became my training ground.
+I used every class project and networking opportunity to showcase my work, my skills, and my ideas.
 Life became filled with purpose and fulfillment.
 Everything I did had some form of connection to what I valued and what I loved.

 From the day I had that epiphany in my Marketing class to this very day, I’ve had more amazing experiences than I can count.
 I think that day was a day that I began to embrace the possibility in myself like never before.
-I’ve always been the type of person who steps outside the box, but this time it had very huge rewards.
-Today, I’m building my first company – 4th Park Studios, I have more clients than I can handle, I get paid to do what I love, I have friendships and relationships that I value deeply, and I’m living a life that I believe in.
-I feel like this is only the beginning.
-I’m only 24.
+I’ve always been the type of person to step outside the box, but this time it had very huge rewards.
+Since that day in my Marketing class, I’ve been on an exciting journey.
+I’ve had the privilege of building an agency called 4THPARK with a team of design thinkers and storytellers, working with clients that have made a difference in the world, getting paid to do what I love, having friendships and relationships that I value deeply, and living a life that I believe in.
+Even though it’s been a few years, I still feel like this is only the beginning.
+I’m only 27.
 There are so many more experiences and opportunities that await.
 I want to start other companies.
 I have other ideas I want to experiment with.
 I want to travel and see the world.
-These are just a few of my 100 Life Goals.
+These are just a few goals from my 100 Life Goals.

 - – - – -